-We’ve worked very hard to make Sketch the dream “designer toolbox”, but everyone has slightly different needs, and there is a good chance that there’s a feature that you would like, which we’ve not implemented.
+We’ve worked hard to make Sketch the dream “designer toolbox”.
+But everyone has slightly different needs, and maybe you need a feature that we’ve not implemented.
+Worry not: there is a good chance that a plugin already does what you need, or you can create one easily.

 If you are interested in extending Sketch, you are in the right place.
 Here we present an outline of the Sketch extensibility documentation and how to quickly build your first Sketch plugin.

-If you just want to use existing plugin, see the Plugin Directory.
+If you just want to use an existing plugin, see the Plugin Directory.